7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 cat /usr/share/wordlists/seclists/Discovery/Web-Content/raft-small-words.txt && cat /usr/share/wordlists/seclists/Discovery/Web-Content/directory-list-2.3-medium.txt #&& cat /usr/share/wordlists/seclists/Discovery/Web-Content/common.txt |  sort -u > betterRaftandDirb.txt
 ```

 There is a vpns directory to fuzz.
 If we have a username format we can fuzz it.
-I forgot to reset the network and then the vpn key  1:40 tyler
+I forgot to reset the network and then the vpn key.

 Alh4zr3d goes full sliver and re-introduces me to the wonder of [ScareCrow](https://github.com/optiv/ScareCrow) - need to play with this